13 Best Family Christmas Traditions To Start This Year

 Not only will this be a unique memory your children will cherish for the rest of their lives, but it’ll also teach them about the true spirit of Christmas beyond gifts and cookies. 😉

-If you need some ideas, I personally love this Nativity Story book for young kids.
+If you need some ideas, I personally love this Nativity Story for young kids or read from any illustrated storybook Bible.

 2. Make Homemade Christmas Cookies